JohnnySonTrinh/love-letter-generator/README.md

 As you will see from our progress, we always kept MVP in mind.
 At first we made sure the basic features were in place so we could start working (setting up the workplace, inviting collaborators, setting up the project board, creating the index page, adding css and js files, creating wireframes and choosing design options), then we focused on the main elements and when we had some extra time, we added some nice to have features, but always keeping in mind meeting the core project requirements first.

-Overall, primarily, we focused on completing majority of the must-haves, in later stages of the product development we would consider some should and could-haves.
+Overall, primarily, we focused on completing the majority of the must-haves, in later stages of the product development we would consider some should and could-haves.
 If an issue was identified as a won't have, it was moved into the respective column.

 Breaking the project up into issues and essentially into tasks, assigning them to individual team members, tracking progress in Projects was very helpful and enabled us to tackle the project quickly in manageable bite-size steps.